 2. Big Sur, California, USA

 Big Sur is a rugged and mountainous section in the central coast of California.
 This coastal road is known for its dramatic coastline, redwood forests, beaches and towering seaside cliffs that attracts millions of travellers all over the world.
 The breathtaking drive is along the Pacific Highway and it is approximately 150 miles south of San Francisco and 300 miles north of Los Angeles.
+It is also considered one of the best road trips in the USA.

 Highlights: McWay Falls, Bixby Creek Bridge, Garrapata State Park, Pfeiffer Beach, Carmel Mission Basilica Museum, Point Lobos State Natural Reserve, Partington Cove, Elephant seal rookery, Hearst Castle